New here? Just starting as an investor?

 If you’re a new investor and visiting Investor Junkie for the first time, then this page is what you need to get started.

-When I first started investing, the Internet was still in its infancy, and listening to radio programs was one way to get educated about investing.
+When I first started investing, the Internet was still in its infancy.
 The resources available to increase my investment knowledge were very limited compared to what’s available today.

 After trial and error from my own experience, I made it one of my goals to help educate others about finance.